K0vidsharma/USV-Obstacle-Detection/README.md

 Main Dataset - https://vision.fe.uni-lj.si/public/mods/

 ## Description
+- Unmanned Surface Vessels(USVs) are generally used in perimeter monitoring and surveillance tasks.
+- USVs can be navigated either through manual control or autonomously following a trajectory.
+- They come in various dimensions but usually less than 2 meters.
+They are portable and can be easily navigated in narrow marinas.
+- In the majority of applications, they are required to navigate along a pre-determined path and to perform some tasks autonomously.

 #### Goals
 This is my ongoing B.Tech Project.
 My goals for the project are: